Grant availability subject to federal funding

 The National Film Preservation Foundation invites applications for its federally funded Matching Grants.
 Matching grants fund complex, large-scale preservation, reconstruction, or restoration projects involving a single film or film collection of special cultural, historic, or artistic significance.
 The grants may be requested by nonprofit or public institutions with film preservation experience and the current capacity to carry out large preservation efforts.
-Applicants may request cash stipends of between $18,001 and $40,000 to fund laboratory work and must "match" the NFPF grant with outside cash support equal to one-fifth of the award.
+Applicants may request cash stipends of between $20,001 and $75,000 to fund laboratory work and must "match" the NFPF grant with outside cash support equal to one-fifth of the total project costs.
 Applicants may not apply for a Basic Preservation Grant during the same grant cycle.

 Grants are available to public and 501(c)3 nonprofit organizations that have completed at least one NFPF grant and have the capacity to plan, manage, and complete a complex, large-scale film preservation effort.
 Large projects must involve the preservation, reconstruction, or preservation of a single film or film collection of special cultural, historic, or artistic significance that (1) was made in the United States or by American citizens abroad and (2) is not protected by commercial interests.
 Materials originally created for television or video are not eligible, including works produced with funds from broadcast or cable television entities.